Does Working Out Affect Testosterone Levels?

 If you’re a man with low testosterone (“Low-T”), exercise may be your salvation

-Physicians, research scientists, bodybuilders and fitness professionals still have a lot to learn about exercise and its effects on testosterone.
+Physicians, research scientists, bodybuilders and fitness professionals still have a lot to learn about training and its effects on testosterone.
 It’s not anywhere near as simple as it sounds, and many factors besides your workout are involved.

 But There is One Thing That Everyone Agrees On